mediapills/cloud-custodian/docs/source/gcp/examples/spanner-reduce-instances-count.rst

-Spanner - Reduce count of instance nodes
+Spanner - Reduce Count of Instance Nodes
 =========================================

 This policy reduces the node count to 1 node for a spanner instance and then